blankBuffer/BitLogic/README.md

 *save expressions to disk

-*rpn and algebraic interpreter combined
+*rpn, algebraic, english interpreter combined

-*perfect power and prime factorization
+*perfect power and prime factorization(not accesable by user

 Please do not claim for any of the project to be your own.
 This is designed by Benjamin Robert Currie.
-You may use it for your projects if I am referenced
+You may use it for your projects if I am referenced.
+This project uses JDA (java discord API for the discord bot).

+If you want to use discord bot it requires two things, the access token and the id (event.getAuthor().getId()) for the owner of the bot.

-My progress of this project is available on youtube at https://www.youtube.com/channel/UCZPoceixYFsH3ATvvhuf9og/videos (ive stopped making videos for the time being)
+My progress of this project was available on youtube at https://www.youtube.com/channel/UCZPoceixYFsH3ATvvhuf9og/videos (ive stopped making videos for the time being because very time consuming and Ive changed my mind on alot of the design)

 Completely re written with many new techniques.